ihummingbird/meditationclock-electron/README.md

    The output `.exe` will be inside the `dist/` folder.

    Ignore the ```build:offline``` part, I had to use it in my case.
-Getting any kind of a build with an outdated electron binary without any services working.
+Getting any kind of a build with an outdated electron binary without any service mirrors working.

 ##  License